 Shows "desktop" notifications

-The events to show notifications for can be configured
+The events for which to show notifications can be configured

 Uses Qt's notification support or a D-Bus notification daemon directly